Taut foliations from knot diagrams: Proof of the main theorem

 \section{Proof of the main theorem}

 This section is devoted to the proof of the main theorem of the paper.
-Recall that in Section \ref{sec: intro} we described how to associate to a knot diagram $D$ two weighted graphs $\mathcal{G}_g$ and $\mathcal{G}_r$.
+Recall from \Cref{sec: intro} that we described how to associate two weighted graphs, $\mathcal{G}_g$ and $\mathcal{G}_r$, to a knot diagram $D$.

-\begin{teo} Let $K$ be a knot in $S^3$ with a diagram $D$ and suppose that $D$ is not isotopic in $S^2$ to one of the diagrams $D_k$ in Figure \ref{fig: D_k new} or their mirrors.
-Suppose that: \begin{itemize} \item all weights of the graphs $\mathcal{G}_r$ and $\mathcal{G}_g$ are greater than one and at least one weight is greater than two; \item the graph $\mathcal{G}_r$ and $\mathcal{G}_g$ are connected. \end{itemize} Then $K$ is persistently foliar. \end{teo} \begin{proof} It follows from Theorem \ref{thm: main thm parte 1} when the graph $\mathcal{G}_r\cup \mathcal{G}_g$ has more than four vertices, and from the discussion in Section \ref{subsec: at most 4 elements}, together with Proposition \ref{prop: remaining case 1} and Theorem \ref{thm: Borromean} in the remaining cases. \end{proof}
+\begin{teo} Let $K$ be a knot in $S^3$ with a diagram $D$, and suppose that $D$ has more than one twist region.
+Assume that: \begin{itemize} \item All weights of the graphs $\mathcal{G}_r$ and $\mathcal{G}_g$ are greater than one, and at least one weight is greater than two. \item The graphs $\mathcal{G}_r$ and $\mathcal{G}_g$ are connected. \end{itemize} Then $K$ is persistently foliar.
+In particular, every non-trivial surgery on $K$ admits a coorientable taut foliation. \end{teo} \begin{proof} When the graph $\mathcal{G}_r \cup \mathcal{G}_g$ has at most four vertices, the result follows from \Cref{prop: at most four vertices}.
+When it has more than four vertices, from \Cref{thm: main thm parte 1}. \end{proof}

+The above proof is divided in two cases due to a technical reason; see \Cref{lemma: settore che non interseca} and the discussion preceding it.